matheussodree/English-Course/README.md

   Where are you from ? / De onde você é ?

   What's your phone number ? / Qual é seu número de telefone ?

+  I'm from Brazil ! / Eu sou do Brasil !